mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 The CoreDNS Server needs to be publicly reachable so for this example I will be using a Digitalocean Linux Server with the IP `206.81.17.195`.
 I choose the cheapest one available as this setup will only exist for demonstration purposes.
 I choose the cheapest one available as this setup will only exist for demonstration purposes.

 On this Server I have setup a user `marius` with sudoer permissions.
-I have build a CoreDNS Server with the `tlsplus` plugin (as showcased earlier in this article) and copied it over to the Server using `scp`. and I have created the following Corefile:
+I have build a CoreDNS Server with the `tlsplus` plugin (as showcased earlier in this article) and copied it over to the Server using `scp`.
+I have also created the following Corefile:

 ```
 tls://.:8853 {